JesseEmond/blitz-2024-registration/README.md

 The game is tick-based, lasts 1000 ticks, and we have maximum **1s** to give our actions for each game tick.

+The following mixes information from the rules, as well as information gathered from the constants we are given on the first tick.
+The constants remained the same throughout the event, so we can treat them as challenge constants here.

 Our cannon, on the left, is positioned at
 `(140, 400)`, and can shoot a rocket every 10 ticks.
 On each tick, we can send an action to look at a point (or change orientation) and an action to shoot